 Stapling recovery takes less time and is less painful than recovery from a hemorrhoidectomy.

 You can expect rectal and anal pain after having hemorrhoid surgery.
 Your doctor will probably prescribe a painkiller to ease the discomfort.

 You can aid in your own recovery by:

 - eating a high-fiber diet

-- staying hydrated by drinking eight to ten glasses of water each day
+- staying hydrated by drinking 8 to 10 glasses of water per day

 - using a stool softener so you won’t have to strain during bowel movements